Breaking Free from People Pleasing: A Godly Woman's Guide

 Conclusion

-Dear sisters in Christ, breaking free from people pleasing is a journey, not a destination.
+Dear sisters in Christ, breaking free from pleasing people is a journey, not a destination.
 There will be days when you slip back into old patterns, and that's okay.
 What matters is that you keep turning your eyes back to Jesus, the author and perfecter of your faith.

 Comments